srebughini/ASALI/GUI/Ubuntu/DEVELOPER.md

 ```

 ### Function to be added
-* Solve the problem when changing layout - Right now is slow, maybe QStackedWidget is an option but you need to wrap layouts inside widgets
+* Chemkin to cantera conversion - Need the reading and the saving
 * Pressure loss calculation - To be implemented
-* Chemkin to cantera conversion - Need the reading and the saving

 #### TODO for future
 This is a list of possibile updates
-* Add action to thermo, transport, converter of the chemkin editor
 * Create conda package for the gui
 * Create linux installation instructions
 * Create docker distribution